 Board of Supervisors Chair Phyllis J. Randall

-- View the 2018 State of the County Address
+- Read the 2023 State of the County Address (PDF)

-- Read the 2018 State of the County Address (PDF)
+- View the video of the 2023 State of the County Address.

 - Loudoun Commission on Women and Girls